adomate-ads/discord-bot/README.md

 `Error` - The API has encountered an error.
 Error event messages are marked with red embed.

-`Warn` - The API has encountered a potential error.
+`Warning` - The API has encountered a potential error.
 Proceed with caution!
 Warning event messages are marked with yellow embed.

 `Log` - The API logged an event.
 Log event messages are marked with green embed.